logigearcorp/docs.testarchitect.com/content/automation-guide/action-based-testing-language/built-in-actions/user-interface-actions/picture-handling/check-picture-not-exists/_index.md

 weight: 4
 aliases:
     - /TA_Automation/Topics/bia_check_picture_not_exists.html
+keywords: "check picture not exists, check if picture does not exist, check if any image in area matches one or multiple baseline images, verify whether one or multiple specified images are found in area, check whether one or multiple specified images appears in area"
 ---
-keyword: [check picture not exists, check if picture does not exist, check if any image in area matches one or multiple baseline images, verify whether one or multiple specified images are found in area, check whether one or multiple specified images appears in area]
----

-# check picture not exists

 ## Description